Utumno/Utumno.github.io/source/_posts/2016-03-23-premature-comments-on-optimization-are-the-root-of-all-frustration.markdown

 See: [Does the global keyword inline the global exactly as a local variable declaration in python?][1]

-Hey guys performance is not a taboo, we are consenting adults here
+Performance is not a taboo, we are consenting adults here

  [1]: http://stackoverflow.com/q/36178330/281545